Ghost Towns In California

 Many communities and miners in this part of the country abandoned the area after the gold rush, leaving it deserted with very few signs of life.

 It has been speculated that most, if not more than three hundred ghost towns still have visible remains of some sort.
 Here, we will list some of California’s most historic ghost towns.
-Some of these towns are abandoned, while others still contain a few inhabitants.
+Some towns are abandoned, while others still contain a few inhabitants.
 Most of these abandoned towns were mining towns, which accounted for much of their economic activity.

 Calico, California